Blue Flame vs Yellow Flame vs Red Flames - Gas Flame Color

 To achieve this difference, LPG is typically provided in a smaller quantity but at a higher pressure, drawing more oxygen with it into the combustion process, giving LPG a higher air to gas ratio than for natural gas.

-Gas Cooker Yellow Flame - Is Yellow Flame on Gas Stove Dangerous
+Gas Cooker Yellow Flame - Are Yellow or Red Flames on Gas Stove Dangerous

-A yellow flame on gas stove is dangerous, as it is indicative of incomplete combustion and carbon monoxide (CO) generation.
+A yellow or red flames on gas stove is dangerous, as it is indicative of incomplete combustion and carbon monoxide (CO) generation.
 A gas cooker yellow flame is a dangerous safety problem, if it occurs with an indoor appliance like a gas stove.
 You could also be wasting gas.

 A gas cooker yellow flame means you should schedule a gas stove service as soon as possible.

-Why Does a Blue Flame Mean it is Safer?
+Why Does a Blue Flame Mean it is Safer than Red Flames?

 A blue flame means complete combustion is taking place.
-A key warning sign that you require gas appliance servicing is a yellow or red flame or a gas flame colour with a yellow burning tip.
+A key warning sign that you require gas appliance servicing are yellow or red flames or a gas flame colour with a yellow burning tip.

 Other indicators include the accumulation of yellow/brown soot around the appliance, pilot lights that frequently blow out or an acrid smell and eye irritation.

-The exceptions to this are gas fireplaces and gas log fires that are designed to have a yellow gas flame colour.
+The exceptions to this are gas fireplaces and gas log fires that are designed to have a yellow or red flames.

 The above are all indications of incomplete combustion.